-While players are limited to using a leader acquired from one of their packs, players are able to use any common base they wish when constructing their deck.
+While players are limited to using a leader acquired from one of their packs\, players are able to use any common base from the used set that they wish when constructing their deck.

-Note: For Prerelease Events specifically, players can also choose to use one of the promo leader cards they acquired from their Prerelease Box.
+\Note: For Prerelease Events specifically, players can also choose to use one of the promo leader cards they acquired from their Prerelease Box.